-When another teammate is editing a shared draft, the blue border will show who is editing and when they last made changes to the draft.
+When another teammate is editing a shared draft, the gray banner will show who is editing and when they last made changes to the draft.

-To take over the draft, click the Edit button at the top right of the blue shared draft bar.
-You will see a confirmation screen about whether you want to proceed with editing the draft.
+To take over the draft, click Take over at the top right of the gray banner.
+You will see a confirmation screen asking whether you want to proceed with editing the draft.
 Only one teammate can edit a draft at a time.

 Make your edits to the draft, and your teammates will be able to see the edits in real-time on their screens as you're typing.

 To pass the draft back, simply @mention your teammate and let them know you're done editing.
-They can then click Edit button on their screen and take the draft over.
+They can then click Take over on their screen and take the draft over.

 Who can see the draft?

-Once you share the draft, it is visible to anyone who has access to the inbox you are sending from.
+Once you start a draft, it is automatically shared and visible to anyone who has access to the team inbox or shared conversation.
 Additionally, whomever you explicitly invite to the draft or are already participants in the conversation will see the draft.

 How do signatures work with drafts?